emilyaikens/Get-Flashed/README.md

 ## Icebox

 * Create admin user account so that decks and cards from all users can be managed
+* Edit card function
+* Edit whether a deck is private or public
 * Allow users to choose the color of the cards in their deck
 * Make public decks visible to everyone, not just registered users